 Adi has played practicums in the Israel Philharmonic Orchestra, he has graduated all the major excellence programs of the Jerusalem Music Center. including the Young Israel Philharmonic Orchestra, the David Goldman Program for Outstanding Young Musicians, and the Huberman Soloist Project.
 He has led the Buchmann-Mehta Symphony Orchestra as concertmaster under the baton of conductor Ilan Volkov.
 Adi has performed as a soloist with a number of Israel's most prominent orchestras, such as the Israel Camerata, the Israel Sinfonietta in Be'er Sheva and the Tel Aviv Soloists.
 He also has extensive experience in orchestral playing in various orchestras such as the Israel Philharmonic and the Jerusalem Baroque Orchestra.

-Adi plays on a Carl Becker Violin (Z33 Chicago, 1949) generously loaned to him from the Zisapel Violin collection, as well as a Maussiell Baroque Violin (L. Maussiell, Nuremberg 1752) lent to him by Kati Debretzeni.
+Adi plays on a Franz Geissenhof Violin (z-129, Austria 1803) generously loaned to him from the Zisapel Violin collection, as well as a Maussiell Baroque Violin (L. Maussiell, Nuremberg 1752) lent to him by Kati Debretzeni.

 Adi currently resides in Tel-Aviv, his favorite TV show is most certainly "Heartstopper", he enjoys making various types of soups and spending quality time with his friends and his dear partner.